How to turn company expertise into a recognizable body of thought

 Traffic and engagement can be useful, but they do not measure authority on their own.
 More meaningful indicators include branded search growth, direct traffic to signature content, citations, backlinks from credible sources, speaking invitations, expert interview requests, newsletter subscriptions from target accounts, and prospects referencing specific ideas during sales conversations.

 Internal use is another important signal.
 Content authority is strengthening when salespeople, executives, customer teams, and partners repeatedly use the company’s frameworks to explain problems and guide decisions.
 Measurement should therefore combine external recognition, commercial influence, and internal adoption.
-The central question is not simply whether people consumed the content, but whether they remembered, repeated, trusted, or acted on the thinking.
+The central question is whether people remembered, repeated, trusted, or acted on the thinking.

 Need more insight?